hsilived/SpinWheel2/Docs/README.md

 ## Settings.swift

 Inside of Settings.swift you can change the font or how the Spin Wheel is interacted with.
 Settings also has the physics category declarations.
+If you have multiple wheels that you want different settings for you can override each setting on each instance of SpinWheel (see the init above)

     let kGameFont: String = "Context Rounded Black SSi"